James M. Mead: Later career

 Mead was an unsuccessful candidate for the Democratic nomination for governor in 1942.
 He was the Democratic candidate for Governor of New York in 1946, losing to Republican incumbent Thomas Dewey.

 After Mead's defeat, he served on the Federal Trade Commission.
 Appointed in 1949, he became chairman six months later.
 He remained on the commission until 1955.
 From 1955 to 1956, he was the director of the Washington office of the New York Department of Commerce.
 Mead was also a New York delegate to the Democratic National Convention every four years from 1936 to 1952.

 Legacy

 In 1937, the Works Progress Administration built a Buffalo public library that was later named the James Mead Branch Library.

 Buffalo-area mail carriers recognized Mead's accomplishments on behalf of postal workers by naming their union local in his honor.

 Later life

 After retiring from New York's Department of Commerce, Mead moved to Florida.
 He settled in Clermont, where he owned and operated an orange grove.

 Retirement and death

 Mead died in Lakeland, Florida on March 15, 1964.
 He was buried at Oakhill Cemetery in Clermont.

 Family

-In 1915, Mead married Alice M. Dillon (1885-1964).
-They were the parents of a son, James Michael Mead Jr. (1918-1997).
+In 1915, Mead married Alice M. Dillon (1885–1964).
+They were the parents of a son, James Michael Mead Jr. (1918–1997).
+Alice Mead was the sponsor of USS Leyte (CV-32) upon its launch in 1945.